lncLOOM/LncLOOMv2/README.md

    * In the LncLOOMv2/LncLOOMv2/src/ directory there is a file called `for_eclip_annotation.txt`.
 This file tells LncLOOM where to find data needed for annotations.
 The file looks as follows:
      ```
            Query Layer: 1
-           Blat: /home/caroline/hg19.fa
+           Blat: src/hg19.fa
-           eCLIP: Data 1: /home/caroline/eCLIP/narrowPeakApr2019
+           eCLIP: Data 1: src/eCLIP_narrowPeakApr2019/
      ```
+     Curently it has set up to use data that is located in the LncLOOMv2/LncLOOMv2/src/ folder.
+However, these files are too large to be stored on GitHub and need to be downloaded from [hg19.fa](https://drive.google.com/file/d/1ZyXCX1o7S4g0Ad_6wZU9esRNVzeqiNCc/view?usp=sharing) and [CLIP_narrowPeakApr2019](https://drive.google.com/file/d/1PaU5kJvfC26fENF6E0H-fwLTimlW-e-8/view?usp=sharing)

+     To use this data, download and extract the files in LncLOOMv2/LncLOOMv2/src/.
+     The eCLIP data consists of BidBed files retrieved from [ENCODE](https://www.encodeproject.org/eclip/) in 2019.

-     Please update these paths to the full paths to your genome file and eCLIP data.
+     Alternatively, if you have your own data you can update these paths in `for_eclip_annotation.txt` to the full paths to your genome file and eCLIP data.
+For example:
+          ```
+           Query Layer: 1
+           Blat: /home/MySpace/MyGenomeFiles/hg19.fa
+           eCLIP: Data 1: /home/MySpace/MyeCLIP_Data/
+     ```

      To annotate with eCLIP data specified in `for_eclip_annotation.txt` use the `--eclip` option.